 In this blog post we share our favorite campsites.
 These photos will give you a sense of magic that you will feel when traveling here and are meant as an inspiration.

 By no means let our blog post limit you as to where to camp.
 Kazakhstan offers plenty of spaces, everywhere, and it’s part of a great overland trip to go and find your own favorite camping spot.
-So, be inspired here, see iOverlander (more on this below) as a useful back-up system, but go and have your own adventure!
+So, be inspired here, use iOverlander (more on this below) as a useful back-up system, but go and have your own adventure!

 Let’s take a closer look!